siddhi-io/www/en/docs/docs/query-guide.md

 insert into <output stream>;
 ```

-Here the having `<condition>` should be defined next to the `having` keyword and having can be used with or without `group by` clause.
+Here the having `<condition>` should be defined next to the `having` keyword, and it can be used with or without `group by` clause.

 **Example**

-Query to calculate the average `temp` per `roomNo` for the last 10 minutes, and alerts if the `avgTemp` exceeds 30 degrees.
+Query to calculate the average `temp` per `roomNo` for the events arrived on the last 10 minutes, and send alerts for each event having `avgTemp` more than 30 degrees.

 ```sql
 from TempStream#window.time(10 min)